 Use subscriber activity (opens, clicks, replies) to adjust cadence.
 People who interact with customers often can receive more, while inactive subscribers should receive less.

-Measuring the right metrics is essential to assessing your team's performance and improving your customer communication strategy.
+Measuring the right metrics is essential to assessing your team's performance and improving your customer communication strategy, and a structured review measurement framework helps connect those signals directly to outcomes.

 Permission is non-negotiable.
 You need clean lists, clear consent, and a process that protects your brand.